Skip to main content

 • Data integrity risks: race conditions that corrupt state, missing validations, unsafe database operations

-• Dependency vulnerabilities: known CVEs in your supply chain, unsafe version ranges
+• Vulnerability scanning: known CVEs in your dependencies, unsafe version ranges, and security advisories

 How it works